Ruling parties agree to start conspiracy bill debate Thurs.

 TOKYO, April 3, Kyodo

-Japan's ruling parties have agreed to introduce a contentious bill that would punish those preparing to carry out serious crimes at a plenary session of the House of Representatives on Thursday.
+Japan's ruling parties have agreed to introduce a contentious bill on Thursday at a plenary session of the House of Representatives that would punish those planning to carry out serious crimes.

 The Diet affairs chiefs of Prime Minister Shinzo Abe's Liberal Democratic Party and its junior coalition partner Komeito reached an agreement at a meeting on Monday morning, lawmakers said.